-The output variable $gl_ViewportIndex$ is available only in the geometry language and provides the index of the viewport to which the next primitive emitted from the geometry shader should be drawn.
-Primitives generated by the geometry shader will undergo viewport transformation and scissor testing using the viewport transformation and scissor rectangle selected by the value of $gl_ViewportIndex$.
+The output variable gl_ViewportIndex provides the index of the viewport to which the next primitive emitted from the geometry shader should be drawn.
+Primitives generated by the geometry shader will undergo viewport transformation and scissor testing using the viewport transformation and scissor rectangle selected by the value of gl_ViewportIndex.
 The viewport index used will come from one of the vertices in the primitive being shaded.
 However, which vertex the viewport index comes from is implementation-dependent, so it is best to use the same viewport index for all vertices of the primitive.
-If a geometry shader does not assign a value to $gl_ViewportIndex$, viewport transform and scissor rectangle zero will be used.
-If a geometry shader statically assigns a value to $gl_ViewportIndex$ and there is a path through the shader that does not assign a value to $gl_ViewportIndex$, the value of $gl_ViewportIndex$ is undefined for executions of the shader that take that path.
-See section 2.13, under "Geometry Shader Outputs" of the OpenGL Graphics System Specification (Core Profile) for more information.
+If a geometry shader does not assign a value to gl_ViewportIndex, viewport transform and scissor rectangle zero will be used.
+If a geometry shader statically assigns a value to gl_ViewportIndex and there is a path through the shader that does not assign a value to gl_ViewportIndex, the value of gl_ViewportIndex is undefined for executions of the shader that take that path.
+See section 11.3.4.6 "Layer and Viewport Selection" of the OpenGL Specification for more information.